 While talking about up-and-coming trends is undeniably more exciting and attractive, we should not make the mistake of forgetting basic on-page and technical SEO.

-Even if your website is well optimized in terms of voice search and responsive design, if you have technical issues such as bad page load speed, duplicate content, or missing title and description meta tags, there’s no way the page will rank high on any search engine.
+Even if your website is well optimised in terms of voice search and responsive design, if you have technical issues such as bad page load speed, duplicate content, or missing title and description meta tags, there’s no way the page will rank high on any search engine.

 - Expect videos to play a major role in SEO going forward